rfmejia/massbank-record-reader/README.md

-**massbank-record-parser** is a parser combinator library for the [MassBank](http://www.massbank.jp) Record Format.
+**massbank-record-reader** is a parser combinator library for the [MassBank](http://www.massbank.jp) Record Format.
 The library is written in Scala, has APIs for Scala and Java.

 This covers the specification version **2.10** released on *March 1, 2016*.